 Socially Acceptable Stoner-Music

 To illustrate this point, lets look at the Beatles.
 They are most likely the most successful rock band of all time, with their music being almost universally loved and adored, if not at least respected.
 Today, if anyone were to criticize their music as devilish or degrading, it would likely be met with scoffs and “eye-rolling”.
-Personally, I too am a fan of a lot of their work (although I tend to think they’re overrated).
+Personally, I too am a fan of a lot of their work (although I tend to think they’re a bit overrated).
 However those who might find the music of the Beatles to be acceptable and wholesome, might at the same time find the music of Jimi Hendrix to be more inappropriate.
 Yet the themes of both of these artists are fairly similar.
 Both talk about life and the struggles of youth, while mixing in elements of philosophy and counter-culture, and both discuss and describe drug-use in a positive light.
 The only difference that exists between their music is one of tone.
 The Beatles did not play as loud as Hendrix did, and their music is marked by a happier and lighter tone than that of Hendrix’s music.
 In fact the only difference between “Lucy in the Sky with Diamonds” & “Purple Haze” is that the former sounds like Alice in Wonderland while the later sounds like a night in an opium den.
-Thematically, both bands were identical yet due to tone, the majority of the populace does not associate the Beatles with the darker side of the 60s counter culture — preferring to associate them with the Flower Children, rather than the children conceived while smoking flowers.
+Thematically, both bands were identical yet due to tone, the majority of the populace does not associate the Beatles with the darker side of the 60s counter culture—preferring to associate them with the Flower Children, rather than the children conceived while smoking flowers.
 In short, the Beatles are just Socially Acceptable Stoner Music.

 While I enjoy the music of both the Beatles, and The Jimi Hendrix Experience (as well as many other Psychedelic Rock acts like Pink Floyd and others) this disparity in the judgment of two very similar bands depicts a tendency to judge a band by the tone of their music or even cultural associations, rather than actual content.
 To further illustrate this, lets look at another case.